CraftomeCJ/learningJournal/April2002/learningJournal20220429.md

 <br/>
 I try to change other people, situations and things (or I just complain/get upset about them) when anger === self-recognition. <br/>
 Most negative emotional reactions are myself identifying a disassociated aspect of myself. <br/>
+My "shadow selves" are the part of me that at some point were conditioned to believe I am "not okay", so I suppressed them and have done everything in my power not to acknowledge them. <br/>
+I don't dislike these parts of myself, though.
+So when I see somebody else displaying one of these traits, it infuriating, not because I dislike it, but because I have to fight my desire to fully integrate it into my whole consciousness. <br/> The things I love about others are the things I love about myself. <br/>
+The things I hate about others are the things I cannot see in myself. <br/>

 <!-- for daily reflections -->
 <!-- Critical Thinking Training: